Tutorials

 Using the --help-genetic-maps

-option, we can also see what recombination maps
+option, we can also see what genetic maps

 are available: